nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

       NCP_SLAVE_PTY=*serial_port_name* ./application/simple_gw/simple_gw

 The simple gateway device forms the Zigbee network and opens the network for 180 seconds for new devices to join.
-When the light bulb joins the network, the **LED2** on the light bulb device turns on to indicate that it is connected to the simple gateway.
+When the light bulb joins the network, the **LED 2** on the light bulb device turns on to indicate that it is connected to the simple gateway.
 The gateway then starts discovering the On/Off cluster.
 When it is found, the simple gateway configures bindings and reporting for the device.
-It then starts sending On/Off toggle commands with a 15-second interval that toggle the **LED1** on the light bulb on and off.
+It then starts sending On/Off toggle commands with a 15-second interval that toggle the **LED 1** on the light bulb on and off.

 Dependencies
 ************